Admissions & Aid

 *Merit-based scholarships are offered in the spring and fall terms only.
 Students entering their program in the summer may apply for scholarships the following fall.
 Must submit both a scholarship application and program application in order to be eligible.

 Completing your application by the Priority Deadline for Financial Aid will ensure that your loan funds (Federal Stafford, Graduate PLUS, and/or alternative loan funding) will arrive at the beginning of the requested terms.
 Applicants are still eligible for acceptance until the Admission Deadline.

 Our master's degrees and graduate certificate costs vary depending on the location and format of your program.
 We have several financial aid options available to potential students.
 Learn more about how to finance your education!

 Dual Degree Program and Non-Degree Coursework

 In addition to our master's degree and certificate programs, we offer two additional ways to experience the benefits of a GSPM education: dual degree and non-degree.

-Dual degree programs allow current GW sudents the opportunity to combine their undergraduate and graduate studies to save time and money.
-Students interested in our dual degree programs.
+Dual degree programs allow current GW undergraduate students the opportunity to combine their undergraduate and graduate studies to save time and money.

 Non-degree coursework allows individuals the opportunity to sharpen their professional skills or sample GSPM offerings before fully enrolling in a master’s or certificate program.
 If you take a GSPM course as a non-degree student and then choose to enroll in a GSPM program, the credits may roll over and apply to your degree requirements!

 The scholarship I received from GSPM was a major factor in selecting my graduate program.
 The reduced cost allowed me to take on a manageable amount of debt that I'm confident I will be able to pay off, especially with the new career opportunities that will be available to me with my new degree.